matuzo/HTMHell/hell/adventcalendar/2025/6/index.md

 ## How to Set the Language in Modern Web Frameworks

 In modern websites built with tools like React, Vue, or Angular, you usually don&apos;t touch the main HTML file very often.
-Since these tools mostly control the content inside the `<body>` tag, you have to know where to find the root template file to set the `lang` attribute correctly.
+Since these tools mostly control the content inside the `<body>` tag, you have to know where to find the root template file to set the `lang` attribute correctly. for example,

+React uses the file, `public/index.html`.
+Therefore you would directly place the attribute in the `<html>` tag in that file.

 ### Here&apos;s a simple guide for the most popular frameworks&colon;